-Kate Applin is lauded for her passionate work in the operatic community.
-In 2010, at age 23, Kate founded Metro Youth Opera, offering Young Artists in Toronto their first opportunities to perform complete roles and be compensated.
-In addition to her role as Artistic Director of MYOpera Kate has performed the roles of Despina in Così fan tutte in MYOpera’s April 2011 production, and Adina in The Elixir of Love in March 2012.
-In 2013, she will perform Serpina in La serva padrona as part of MYOpera’s 3 Season, 3 Operas triple bill.
+Kate Applin is lauded for her passionate work in Toronto’s operatic community.
+In 2010, at age 23, Kate founded Metro Youth Opera, offering emerging artists in Toronto their first opportunities to perform complete roles and be compensated.
+In addition to her role as Artistic Director of MYOpera Kate has performed with the company as Despina in Così fan tutte (2011), Adina in L’elisir d’amore (2012), and Serpina in La serva padrona (2013).
+In 2014, she will perform Gretel in Hänsel und Gretel.